filipdbr/evolution-of-sound-power-bi-python/README.md

 # Music Industry Trends Analysis (2015–2024)

 This project explores how the global music industry has evolved over the past decade.
-It combines data from Spotify's Top 100 charts with additional context to uncover trends in genres, song characteristics, artist dynamics, release formats, and globalization of popular music.
+It combines data from Spotify's Top 100 charts and Billboard Hot 100 with additional context to uncover trends in genres, song characteristics, artist dynamics, release formats, and globalization of popular music.

-While Spotify serves as the primary data source for top tracks and audio features, the analysis aims to provide broader insights into music consumption and production patterns from 2015 to 2024.
+*While Python scripts were used for initial data collection, the focus of this project is on Power BI analysis and visualization, with data cleaning performed directly in the BI tool.*

 ## Author
-Filip Dąbrowski*
+Filip Dąbrowski

 ## Project Objectives